-Goldman published feature stories and music and theater reviews in the Los Angeles Times, L.A.
+While at UCLA, Goldman was the Arts and Entertainment Editor at the Daily Bruin, and worked in the publicity department at Columbia Records.
+Over the next ten years, he published interviews, feature stories, and music and theater reviews in the Los Angeles Times, L.A.
 Weekly, New Musical Express (UK), Sounds (UK), and Studies in American Drama, among many others.
-He was the feature and theater editor for the Village View (which was subsequently sold to New Times Los Angeles), where he published offbeat feature stories and covered the Los Angeles theater scene.
+He was the Associate Editor for Artist magazine, and the Feature and Theater Editor for the Village View (which was subsequently sold to New Times), where he wrote offbeat feature stories (such as “L.A.’s Odd Attractions: A Twisted Tour Guide for Bored Angelenos”), a weekly column (“Our Town”) about life in Los Angeles, and extensively covered the Los Angeles theater scene.

 After gaining exposure to the book publishing industry by working as a researcher and editor for a best-selling novelist, as well as an editor and designer for an educational book publisher, Goldman began writing and creating his own small-format reference and how-to books, which he sold as premiums and promotional items to a variety of companies, from gas station chains to direct mail order catalog corporations.
-He eventually expanded several of these titles—including Letter Writing Made Easy! (over 250,000 copies sold), How to Win Lotteries, Sweepstakes, and Contests (over 100,000 copies sold), and How to Find Your Family Roots (over 50,000 copies sold)—and placed them into the book, gift, and catalog trade.
+He eventually expanded several of these titles—including Letter Writing Made Easy! (over 250,000 copies sold); How to Win Lotteries, Sweepstakes, and Contests (over 100,000 copies sold); and How to Find Your Family Roots (over 50,000 copies sold)—and placed them into the book, gift, and catalog trade.